-Randomness in the return of the irrigated crop is mainly driven by the uncertain water price while randomness in the return of the non-irrigated crop might be driven by variability in weather conditions through its impact on crop yield and/or by output price variability.
+Randomness in the return of the non-irrigated crop might be driven by variability in weather conditions through its impact on crop yield and/or by output price variability.
 Finally, we denote $e_0 \geq 0$ as the initial level of water allocations which is made available to the farmer at the beginning of the growing season.
 The value of this initial endowment is unknown ex-ante due to the uncertainty of the water price.

-The timing of farmers' decisions is the following: at the start of the growing season (spring, in the context of the MDB in Australia), initial water allocations e_0 granted to the farmers are announced and the farmers decide on the land area that will be planted with the irrigated crop (x).
+The timing of farmers' decisions is the following: at the start of the growing season, initial water allocations e_0 granted to the farmers are announced and the farmers decide on the land area that will be planted with the irrigated crop (x).
 At that time, the quantity of irrigation water that will be available in the summer (when the irrigated crop is in greatest need of water) and the price at which water will be sold, are not known with certainty.
 The decision made in the spring about the share of land to be irrigated (x) can thus be seen as an ex-ante decision, before the uncertainty is resolved.
 In the summer, weather conditions have been observed and information on water availability is fully revealed, so farmers no longer face any uncertainty.
 They have full information when deciding on the quantity of water used to produce the irrigated crop and on the quantity of water traded on the market (ex-post decisions).
-In the following we focus only on farmers' optimal (ex-ante) decisions in terms of land allocation (x).
+In the following we focus only on the farmer's optimal (ex-ante) decision in terms of land allocation (x).

-The farmer's ex-post (final) wealth, which corresponds to the sum of the net returns of the irrigated and non-irrigated productions, plus his/her initial (certain) wealth w_0 , and the value of the initial water allocations e_0 , is written as follows:5
+The farmer's ex-post (final) wealth, which corresponds to the sum of the net returns of the irrigated and non-irrigated productions, plus his/her initial (certain) wealth w_0 , and the value of the initial water allocations e_0 , is written as follows: